Occupational Safety and Health

 Accident Frequency Rate

 Scope:Includes manufacturing sites with regular employees, contract employees, and temporary employees dispatched from other companies.
-The Tomatoh (Hokkaido) Manufacturing Site, completed in August 2024, is not included in 2023 results.
 Employees seconded to or from other companies and employees of partner companies are not included.

 Accident Severity Rate

 Scope:Includes manufacturing sites with regular employees, contract employees, and temporary employees dispatched from other companies.
-The Tomatoh (Hokkaido) Manufacturing Site, completed in August 2024, is not included in 2023 results.
 Employees seconded to or from other companies and employees of partner companies are not included.

 Enhancing Our Occupational Safety and Health Management System